 The prophet Micah says that, in reality, the “goings forth” of the Bethlehem baby have been from “of old, from everlasting” (Mic.
 5:2).

 New Testament testimony

 The New Testament is equally clear in this matter.
 Three times in John 1:1 the apostle employs the imperfect tense verb

 en (rendered “was”) to denote the “timeless existence” of the sacred person known as the Word.
 The eternal existence of the pre-incarnate antedates “the beginning,” to which John alludes, in this passage.

 Jesus himself affirmed his eternal existence when he said to the Jews: “Before Abraham was born, I am” (Jn.
 8:58).
 The present tense form,

 ego eimi (“I am”) stands in contrast to the aorist form “was born” (

 genesthai — to begin to be, to come into existence).
 The two expressions contrast the eternal and the temporal.

-The Jews certainly caught the drift of what Christ was saying, i.e., that he was claiming eternality, therefore, the status of being God.
+The Jews certainly understood what Christ said, i.e., that he claimed eternality, therefore, the status of being God.
 That is why they sought to stone him.
 The expression “I am” points one back to Exodus 3:14, where Jehovah identifies himself as the “I AM,” i.e., the self-existent One.